 So just like you wouldn’t put off planning for retirement, you shouldn’t put off planning how you’ll pay for college either.
-Fortunately, with a bit of planning and a whole lot of savings, it’s entirely possible to fund your child’s higher education expenses.
+Fortunately, with a bit of planning and lots of savings, it’s entirely possible to fund your child’s higher education expenses.

 4 Steps to Start Saving for Your Child’s College

 If you haven’t yet started saving for college, this process can feel very overwhelming.
 It’s hard to imagine how you’ll save such a large sum of money in a relatively short period of time.

 And if your children are in high school, you’re probably feeling the pinch even more.
 Here are four easy steps to help you get started.

 If your children are very young, you may feel like it’s too early to start saving for college.
 But when it comes to a college savings plan, it’s never too early.
 The more you save now, the less you’ll have to save later.

 So you should start saving for college as soon as your child is born.
 It is better to start early than to have your children hit high school and realize you never got around to saving for their college education.

 Figure out how much money you can reasonably set aside for the college fund every month.
 Even if it’s only $100, every bit helps.

 Step 2: Come up with a plan